flyingcircle/book/site/ot/README.md

 - In chapter 5, Belshazzar is listed as the final king of Babylon which is just factually incorrect.
 - There are also Greek loan words used throughout the book.
 This all seems to point to Daniel having been written during the Greek period, not during the Babylonian exile.

-Why does the author of Daniel use words that a person in Babylonian exile would not know?
-If the author is living in Babylonian exile, Why does the author of Daniel get current events incorrect?
+If the author is living in Babylonian exile, how does the author of Daniel get current events incorrect?

 source: Marc Zvi Brettler. *How to Read the Bible*

 ## Chronicles

-The way Chronicles was introduced to me was by stating that it was more or less a retelling of parts of Samuel and Kings.
-Basically, an additional history that was written down around the same time as the other books but had some additional details that may have been left out of the other books.
-However, what isn't known by many Protestant Christians is that the book of Chronicles in the Hebrew Bible is placed at the end.
-It is not paired with Samuel and Kings, but rather is seen as an additional writing separate from them.
+In Sunday school, I was told that Chronicles was more or less another history of Judah that just happens to cover some of the same details as Samuel and Kings.
+So Chronicles was written by a different author but should also be considered 100% historically factual and never contradicts anything in Samuel and Kings.
+What isn't known by many Protestant Christians is that the book of Chronicles in the Hebrew Bible is actually placed at the end.

 The book of Chronicles ends with Cyrus the Great declaring the end of Babylonian captivity.
 So the author is writing sometime in the 6th century BC.
 So then that leaves the question, where did the author get the information he is writing about?
 A large amount of Chronicles comes from the other books in the Bible, but where do the additional details come from?
 For example in 1 Chronicles 6, a genealogy is given for the high priest Zadok who lived during the times of David and Solomon.
 The Chronicler then writes down an entire genealogy starting at Aaron all the way through to descendants of Zadok until the exile.
 Where did the Chronicler get this information on the names of the generations and that Zadok was a descendant of Aaron?
-We don't know and by all appearances, it seems that he made it up (which was a common practice at the time).
+We don't know, and by all appearances, it seems that he made it up (which was a common practice at the time).

-The Chronicler also leaves out certain stories such as King Saul, David and Bathsheba, the list of punishments from that incident, David murdering Uriah, the prophet Nathan, the rape of Tamar, Absalom's rebellion, the struggle for the throne after David's death.
+The Chronicler also leaves out certain stories such as King Saul, David and Bathsheba, David murdering Uriah, the prophet Nathan, the rape of Tamar, Absalom's rebellion, the struggle for the throne after David's death.
 What these all have in common is that the author is leaving out anything that he feels makes David and Israel look bad.

-There are many more changes that Chronicles makes to history (such as the story of King Manasseh's repentance), but the questions that come up from them are the same.
-The Chronicler was writing hundreds of years after the events being told but readily makes changes to the story, makes up genealogies, and omits sections that would make exiled Jews look bad.
-Why does the church consider Chronicles history?
+There are many more changes that Chronicles makes to the stories in Samuel and Kings (such as the story of King Manasseh's repentance), but the questions that come up from them are the same.
+The Chronicler was writing hundreds of years after the events being told but readily makes changes to the stories, adds genealogies, and omits most details about the Northern Kingdom.
+Where is the Chronicler getting his information if he is writing hundreds of years after the events took place?

 source: Marc Zvi Brettler. *How to Read the Bible*